cchitsiang/awesome-stars/README.md

 - [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.
 - [mattallty/Caporal.js](https://github.com/mattallty/Caporal.js) - A full-featured framework for building command line applications (cli) with node.js
 - [mobxjs/mobx](https://github.com/mobxjs/mobx) - Simple, scalable state management.
-- [adonisjs/core](https://github.com/adonisjs/core) - 🚀 The Node.js Framework highly focused on developer ergonomics, stability and confidence
+- [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
+It comes with support for testing, modern tooling, an ecosystem of official packages, and more.
 - [bitjson/typescript-starter](https://github.com/bitjson/typescript-starter) - Quickly create and configure a new library or Node.js project
 - [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
 - [material-components/material-components-web](https://github.com/material-components/material-components-web) - Modular and customizable Material Design UI components for the web